Tochukz/Angular/ssr-app/README.md

 * `src/app/app.module.ts`

 and new commands will be added to `package.json` scripts to run the server.
+To see a snap shot of the diff, take a look at the commit [38160a8](https://github.com/Tochukz/Angular/commit/38160a8cef2ffeb13ed5463713d8ec12ed82a371)

-To start rendering your app with Universal, you can ru the command
+To start rendering your app with Universal, you can run the command
 ```
 > npm run dev:ssr
 ```